hayesmaker/hayes-hackernews/README.md

 * Titles act as links to the Hacker news stories
 * Comments are implemented, the Show/Hide button toggles comments on or off.
 Showing comments reloads the comments from the API.
+* Comments include HtML and formatting, with more time I'd add a parser to strip these.
+Maybe by using js to create a div dynamically then adding the text to the unused div and displaying that div's 'innerHTML' only.